-If you're wondering about internships in college that also let you do quite a bit of traveling, I think you'll like the sound of a semester abroad with ILP!
+If you're wondering about internships for college students that also let you do quite a bit of traveling, I think you'll like the sound of a semester abroad with ILP!

 When it comes to available internships for college students, you have so many options ... but where I was going to school, it was hard to find internships for college students that were affordable.
 I found one I loved, but it didn't include the flight or the housing which made it pretty expensive, especially since it wasn't a paid internship opportunity.
 Luckily, my sister told me about ILP and I was stoked — the chance to travel around and possibly get school credit was pretty much a dream come true.